-Unmodified, I found that the unit that I had in my car effectively reduced the sensitivity of my 2 meter transceiver - with its external, permanently-mounted antenna - by nearly 40dB.
-To put that into other terms, a signal that was weak with this adapter turned off would have to be increased in signal strength by a factor of 10 thousand to sound the same when the adapter was plugged in with cables attached!
+Unmodified, I found that the unit that I had in my car had effectively reduced the sensitivity of my 2 meter transceiver - with its external, permanently-mounted antenna - by nearly 40dB.
+To put that into other terms, a signal that was weak, with this adapter turned off, would have to be increased in signal strength by a factor of 10 thousand to sound the same when the adapter was plugged in with cables attached!

 |Figure 1: |

 The completed USB car power adapter in the box.

 Click on the image for a larger version.

 to the small cigarette-lighter USB adapter as I could, short of completely rebuilding it, but it was still too noisy.
 The problem with this device was that of differential currents: Between the input and output terminals of the device there were, on the circuit board, several amps of switching current floating around.

 Even though there was a common "ground" shared between the input and output, this same "ground", consisting of just a few short and somewhat thin traces rather than a large, heavy and solid ground plan was suprisingly reactive at higher frequencies - such as those above a few 10's of MHz.
 Even a very short length of circuit board trace can have a few 10's of nanoHenries of inductance, but if you are pushing amps of current and considering harmonic energy at 100+ MHz, you can soon see that these seemingly few nanoHenries can make what would seem like a "solid" ground plane act like the feedpoint of an antenna.
 With the switching supply itself as the transmitter and the car wiring and the connected USB cables acting like the wires of a dipole antenna one can soon see where the interference was coming from!